1j01/textual-paint/README.md

 - Some languages don't display correctly.
 - Large files can make the program very slow, as can magnifying the canvas.
 There is a 500 KB limit when opening files to prevent it from freezing.
 - Free-Form Select stamping/finalizing is incorrect when the selection is off-screen to the left or top.
-- Status bar description can be left blank when selecting a menu item <!--I'm guessing Leave can come after close-->
+- Status bar description can be left blank when selecting a menu item.
+(I think the `Leave` event can come after closing, once the mouse moves.)
 - Menu items like Copy/Cut/Paste are not grayed out when inapplicable.
 Only unimplemented items are grayed out.
 - Set As Wallpaper may not work on your system.
 For me, on Ubuntu, the wallpaper setting is updated but the picture is not, unless I manually pick it.
 There is however untested support for many platforms, and you may have better luck than me.
 - ANSI files (.ans) are treated as UTF-8 when saving and loading, rather than CP437 or Windows-1252 or any other encodings.
 Unicode is nice and modern terminals support it, but it's not the standard for ANSI files.
 There isn't really a standard for ANSI files.
 - ANSI files are loaded with a white background.
 This may make sense as a default for text files, but ANSI files either draw a background or assume a black background, being designed for terminals.
 - Can click Cancel button of Edit Colors dialog while opening it, if the mouse lines up with it.
+- Hitting Enter in View Bitmap mode exits the mode but may also trigger a menu item.
+Menu items ought to be disabled when hidden, and View Bitmap should prevent the key event from taking other actions if possible.
+- Airbrush is continuous in space instead of time.
+It should keep spraying while the mouse stays still.
+- After setting a custom zoom level, the magnifier tool will not return to the custom zoom level when un-magnifying and re-magnifying.
+- Pasting into the character input box of the color palette changes the displayed character but not the character used for drawing.
+- Dragging and dropping files may fail if the character input box is focused.
+Click in the area around the canvas to remove focus.

 The program has only been tested on Linux.
 Issues on other platforms are as-yet _unknown_ :)